lizmat/IRC-Client/docs/02-event-reference.md

 ### `irc-addressed`

 ```
 irc-addressed  ▶  irc-to-me  ▶  irc-privmsg-channel  ▶  irc-privmsg  ▶  irc-all
 irc-addressed  ▶  irc-to-me  ▶  irc-notice-channel   ▶  irc-notice   ▶  irc-all
 ```

-This event chain is triggered when the client is addressed in channel either via a `PRIVMSG` or `NOTICE` IRC message.
+This event chain is triggered when the client is addressed in a channel either via a `PRIVMSG` or `NOTICE` IRC message.
 'Addressed' means the message line starts with the current nickname of the client, followed by single whitespace character, `;`, or `,` characters, followed by any number of whitespace; or in regex terms, matches `/^ $nick <[,:\s]> \s* /`.
 This prefix portion will be